 A patient who was previously ambulating in 5 ft. of water begins to ambulate in 3 ft. of water.

-A patient who was previously performing aquatic exercise in a tshirt and shorts begins exercising in a bathing suit.
+A patient who was previously performing aquatic exercise in a t-shirt and shorts begins exercising in a bathing suit.

 A patient who was previously ambulating in 3 ft of water begins ambulating in 5 ft of water